Fateh Singh (cricketer)

 Fateh Singh (born 20 April 2004) is an English cricketer.
 He made his List A debut on 6 August 2021, for Nottinghamshire in the 2021 Royal London One-Day Cup.
 In December 2021, he was named in England's team for the 2022 ICC Under-19 Cricket World Cup in the West Indies.
+Singh joined Northamptonshire on loan in September 2024, going on to make his first-class debut for the club against Yorkshire in the County Championship.
+He left Nottinghamshire to join Worcestershire on a three-year contract in November 2024.